 Join us Saturday, December 14 @ 4pm for a special tour of the exhibition What in the World is a Grain Mummy? with fellow Canadian, Egyptologist, and exhibition curator Dr. Caroline Rocheleau at the North Carolina Museum of Art.

 Introductory remarks Inspirations from Sports Life in Ancient Egypt by Andrea Carska-Sheppard, Corporate General Counsel and Sports Arbitrator.

-After the visit, we will retreat for a drink and networking The Oak 4035 Lake Boone Trail Raleigh, NC 27607
+After the visit, we will retreat for a drink and networking

 The Consulate General of Canada in Atlanta is collaborating on a signature partnership event with Canadian conductor Dr. Jonathan Govias, Assistant Professor of Music and Director of UNC Charlotte Orchestras.
 Dr. Govias is spearheading a performance called “Prayer for Peace” at the Booth Playhouse, Blumenthal Performing Arts Center in Charlotte on November 8 at 7:30pm.

 The performance is characterized as a symphonic remembrance of war, holocaust, and hope, It commemorates the 100th Anniversary of the Armistice and the 80th Anniversary of Kristallnacht.

 Our first day at the Booth started with pomp and circumstance with the visit of Consul General of Canada Nadia Theodore and Ash Miller, Political and Economic Relations Officer.
 Take a look at some of the photos of this morning’s activity at the Canada Booth.

 Many thanks to all our volunteers who hosted today.
 Please send along your photos!